HungryOctopus/froggy/README.md

 ## OPEN QUESTIONS

-- mobile first? => yes
 - what should be displayed in the home view?
 General info if not authenticated and general info + personal statistics if authenticated?
 Same sign-up for volunteer and organizer?
 - how to block people that register as an organizer but are not organizers? => create it in the API directly
 - do we need the organizer profile?
-What should an organizer do that the volunteer can't?
+What should an organizer do that the volunteer can't? => no organizer profile
 - should volunteers be able to see the profile of others? => no

+## DESIGN

+- mobile first

 ## TODO'S